robchamberspfc/proto-website-generator/helpers/input/about-this-project.md

-This prototype was developed by the Rob Chambers
+This prototype was developed by the Rob Chambers.